-Below is a list of ELA tools.
-If you have any questions, please contact me.
+Below is a list of ELA tools

 - NoRedInk Grammar practice used to mean endless workbooks that offered little in the way of help and even less in the way of engagement.
 Because of this, grammar work was usually relegated to bell ringers or other “filler” time slots in the educational day. is seeking to change that.
 Through engaging online tutorials and interactive tasks, students actually start liking grammar.
 Or, at least, don’t despise it as much.
 There are also tracking reports on the back end so teachers stay informed.